LucaGhostX/gbcc-android/README.md

 > [!CAUTION]
-> **Disclaimer**: These modifications were made for my own personal use.
+> **Disclaimer**: These modifications were made for my own personal use, specifically focusing on the **Game Boy Camera** and **Game Boy Printer** emulation functions.
 Since this fork was **"vibe-coded"** with AI assistance, I have no precise idea of the actual quality or reliability of the work.
 I take neither credit nor responsibility for the original work or for the modifications made, and they are provided **strictly as-is**.
 Accordingly, **no support will be provided**.

 ---